-A recent report found that one out of every two women in Australia don’t feel safe walking alone at night, the highest rate of any Organization for Economic Cooperation and Development country.
+A recent report found that one out of every two women in Australia don’t feel safe walking alone at night, the highest rate of any Organisation for Economic Cooperation and Development country.
 Yet Australian men’s perception of safety was higher than anywhere else in the same group of countries.
 This discrepancy in men’s and women’s perceptions of risk point to deeper issues in women’s experience of violence particularly from intimate partners.

 “Domestic and family violence is a conversation in Australia that has gathered a lot more momentum – not for really good reasons,” says Emily Evans, project officer for the National Council of Churches in Australia.
 “News of women just walking on the street on their way home who were murdered has not only highlighted women’s safety but also attitudes towards women.
 Added to that, women are more likely to be victims in their own homes.”